GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 **Phase 6: Corrected Annotations + Class Mapping Fix** Phase 6 addressed a critical data pipeline issue discovered during inference testing — a class index misalignment caused by Roboflow exporting class names in alphabetical rather than numerical order, causing `Level_10` to be assigned index 2 instead of index 10 across the september datasets.
 This resulted in 124 training images being incorrectly labeled or excluded entirely.
 Phase 6 introduced a HuggingFace label remapping correction (Step 4B), updated class mapping dictionaries across Steps 4, 12, and 23, and fixed a ground truth display error for the `soil-moisture-8.2` class.
 The corrected pipeline increased the training dataset from 717 to 1,026 images and improved overall inference accuracy from 81.25% to 89.1%, with five of seven datasets achieving perfect inference accuracy.
 The model trained for 42 epochs before early stopping triggered, achieving 95.3% mAP50 across all 11 classes.

+**Phase 7: Targeted Augmentation for IR Laser Performance** Phase 7 applied aggressive augmentation parameters to address the IR laser classification weakness identified in Phase 6, specifically the `soil_moisture_stir_september` dataset which achieved only 1/5 inference accuracy.
+Augmentation included large hue shifts (hsv_h=0.5) to simulate IR laser color signatures, saturation and brightness variation (hsv_s=0.5, hsv_v=0.4), horizontal and vertical flipping, mosaic augmentation, and mixup (0.2) to improve adjacent class boundary learning.
+EarlyStopping patience was increased from 10 to 20 epochs.
+The model trained for all 50 epochs achieving 93.7% mAP50.
+However inference testing showed overall accuracy dropped from 89.1% to 86.9%, with `soil_moisture_stir_september` remaining at 1/5 and `soil_moisture_september` worsening from 4/7 to 3/6.
+The aggressive hue shift introduced training noise that degraded high moisture level discrimination (Levels 8, 9, 10) without meaningfully improving IR laser detection.
+Phase 6 remains the best performing model.
+This negative finding confirms that simulating IR laser appearance through hue augmentation alone is insufficient — dedicated IR training data collection remains the recommended path for Phase 8.

 ---